 Tax event is used to calculate the tax and tax determination.
 Applicable tax type and tax rate, locations, and other factors are determined.
 It uses the decision tree to make tax determination and calculation more simple and transparent.
-You can also use simulation tool in TTE for tax determination and for testing customizing settings.
+You can also use a simulation tool in TTE for tax determination and for testing customizing settings.

-Understanding and implementing tax configurations are bit difficult and confusing when we are dealing with ECC managerial accounting, financial accounting, and sales.
+Understanding and implementing tax configurations are a bit difficult and confusing when we are dealing with ECC managerial accounting, financial accounting, and sales.
 However, it is important to calculate the taxes as they are necessary to find the price component of sales and service processing.
 In order to do this, one must know the basic settings to be performed in SAP ECC and then proceed with tax configurations in SAP CRM.
 It is important to understand these settings as they’ll provide you an idea of the real-world issues that play their part in the taxation area.
 For example: